jimbo-codes/FairCoinFlip/README.md

 POST BACKEND MVP:
-5. Top Navbar links (leaderboard and backend stuff, but also INDIVIDUAL PLAYER INFO)
+5. Top Navbar links (leaderboard and backend stuff)
 1. Get an empty coin graphic (a missing coin) to display when you lose.
 5. Small links at bottom (faq, etc)
 6. Popup to gamble responsibly (and in right location)
 7. ADD BREAKPOINTS FOR non-mobile users, screen size optimization
 8. Your desktop should have more User info (more real estate)
 9. Tracking stats to know if they are desktop or mobile
+2. Dollar conversion for ETH - pull from other proj (update on every game update)

 QUESTIONS:
 *** Security risk for CSRF token (rails additional security beyond CORS)